Call 765-204-1188

 How Aversion Therapy Works in Preventing Relapse?

-However, the effectiveness of aversion therapy in preventing relapse varies depending on individual factors and the nature of the addiction or behavior being treated.
-According to Simply Psycology study by Hajek and Stead (2013) reviewed 25 studies on the effectiveness of aversion therapy and found that all but one had significant methodological flaws, indicating that results should be interpreted cautiously.
+According to a Simply Psychology study by Hajek and Stead et al. 2013 reviewed 25 studies on the effectiveness of aversion therapy, all but one had significant methodological flaws, indicating that results should be interpreted cautiously.

 Can you Combine Aversion Therapy with Other Treatment Methods?